ewanwillsmer/cs-topics/arrays-vs-hashtables.md

 alert(myData[person]);
 ```

-Hashtables work by finding the exact location your value is stored and returning that value instantaneously or nearly instantaneously
+Hashtables work by finding the exact location your value is stored and returning that value instantaneously or nearly instantaneously.